 Welcome to the Nursery home learning page!

-Below we have listed some ideas and links to provide parents with some ideas of things to do, should your child be home from school.
-We have done our best to put together a list of activities and resources that are easy for everyone to try or to access.
-We have also considered that you might have other children at home.
+Below are some ideas and links to provide parents with ideas of things to do whilst school is closed.
+We have done our best to find things that everyone will be able to access and we have also considered that you might have other children at home.

 You may already be doing these, or there are some easy activities you might like to try that don’t require too much preparation.
 There are some fantastic age appropriate websites, games and videos online too.